IzzetYoung/PaperCrawler/README.md

 ## TODO

-- [ ] Upload the crawlers of AAAI and IJCAI
+- [ ] Upload the crawlers of AAAI, IJCAI, SIGIR, WWW and SIGKDD
 - [ ] Splitting out individual conference crawlers from the ACL series and TACL series
 - [ ] Add a year parameter to download conference papers for a particular year separately